-Whether you’re interested in talking to other high-risk women or offering your own support, we ask that you fill out our application below.
-For additional questions or more information, email PinkPal administrator Liz Perri at [email protected].
+Whether you’re interested in talking to other increased or high-risk women or offering your own support, we ask that you fill out our application below.
+For additional questions or more information, email the PinkPal administrator [email protected].

-As a PinkPal support seeker, you will receive guidance and support from another high-risk woman.
+As a PinkPal support seeker, you will receive guidance and support from another increased or high-risk woman.
 In order to participate in the program we ask that you complete the PinkPal application below.

-As a PinkPal mentor, you will provide guidance and support to other high-risk women by sharing your personal experiences with your mentee and listening to her feelings and concerns about being high risk.
+As a PinkPal mentor, you will provide guidance and support to other increased or high-risk women by sharing your personal experiences with your mentee and listening to her feelings and concerns.
 In order to become a mentor, we also ask that you complete the PinkPal application below.

 To best meet the needs of participants, we ask that PinkPal mentors: